HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ### 5. Name your notebook
 Renaming your notebook immediately helps keep your workflow tidy and makes it easier to find later.

-Right click the default name at the top of the notebook tab (e.g., *Untitled.ipynb*).
+Right click the default name at the top of the notebook tab (e.g., *Untitled.ipynb*), and select `Rename Notebook...`.

 Enter a meaningful name, for example: *instance_segmentation.ipynb*.